zriyansh/signoz.io/blog/2023-01-20-elasticsearch-vs-mongodb.md

 ---
-title: Elasticsearch vs MongoDB - A detailed comparison of Document-Oriented Databases
+title: Elasticsearch vs MongoDB - Battle of Search and Store
 slug: elasticsearch-vs-mongodb
-date: 2023-01-20
+date: 2024-01-30
 tags: [Tech Tutorial, Databases]
-authors: [judy]
+authors: [judy, ankit_anand]
-description: Elasticsearch vs MongoDB.
-Elasticsearch and MongoDB are popular document-oriented databases.
-While Elasticsearch is known for its advanced indexing and search capabilities, MongoDB is one of the most established NoSQL databases...
+description: Elasticsearch is primarily a search engine optimized for fast, complex search queries, especially text searches, and is often used for log and event data analysis.
+MongoDB, on the other hand, is a general-purpose, document-oriented database that excels in storing and retrieving structured and semi-structured data....
-image: /img/blog/2023/01/elasticsearch_vs_mongodb_cover-min.jpg
+image: /img/blog/2024/01/elasticsearch-vs-mongodb-cover.webp
 hide_table_of_contents: true
 keywords:
+  - elasticsearch vs mongodb
   - mongodb
   - elasticsearch
   - document-oriented-databases